Cookie Consent

 In some cases, especially in long-term business relationships, it may be beneficial to collaborate with the contract partner to figure out alternative ways of handling renewals.

-You can start by assessing the suitability of manual renewals.
 This largely depends on the nature and complexity of the contract, the customer's needs, and your organization's capabilities.
-Contracts such as professional service arrangements, Service Level Agreements (SLAs), and licensing deals that require ongoing collaboration, periodic assessments, and adjustments based on changing business needs can benefit from manual renewal approaches.
+Manual renewal approaches can benefit contracts such as professional service arrangements, Service Level Agreements (SLAs), and licensing deals that require ongoing collaboration, periodic assessments, and adjustments based on changing business needs.

 Additionally, instead of engaging customers in long-term auto-renewal contracts, consider keeping them on shorter ones.
 This gives them more flexibility and allows them to reassess their needs and preferences more frequently.